 Claim to Fame: People

-GUTHRIE descendants can be found in the history books and modern day life.
+GUTHRIE descendants can be found in history books and living everywhere today.
 Rebels, Preachers, Race Car Drivers, Pioneers, Statesmen, Counterfeiters, Inventors, Singers, Pulitzer Prize Winners, and TV personalities all have interesting stories.
 Are your GUTHRIE ancestors part of their history, too?